CryptoAce85/image-captioner-lora/README.md

-# Bulk Image Captioner for LoRA Training (NSFW Enabled) specialiced fot female LoRAs
+# Bulk Image Captioner for LoRA Training (NSFW Enabled & specialiced for female LoRAs)

   A Flask-based web app for generating image captions for LoRA training, using the Gemini-2.5-pro model.
 Users can input their Gemini API key and a custom trigger word via the web interface.